Beth Green Beth Green

 • How important is commute time?

-• Do I want walkability or space?
+• Do I want walkability, neighborhood amenities, or more space?

 • How much maintenance do I want to take on?